Enable push notifications in a native iOS app

 - Click + Capability > App Groups.

-For the main app target only, also add the Push Notifications capability.
+For the main app target only, also add:

 Your app must request notification permission from the user.
 Add the following at an appropriate point in your app's UX — for example, after an onboarding screen that explains the value of notifications rather than on first launch.